East–West Schism: Council in Trullo (Quinisext, 692)

-The West's rejection of the Quinisext Council of 692 led to pressure from the Eastern Empire on the West to reject many Latin customs as non-Orthodox.
+The West's rejection of the Quinisext Council of 692 led to pressure from the Eastern Empire on the West to reject multiple Latin customs as non-Orthodox.
 The Latin practices that had got the attention of the other Patriarchates and that had been condemned by this Council included the practice of celebrating Mass on weekdays in Lent (rather than having Pre-Sanctified Liturgies); fasting on Saturdays throughout the year; omitting the "Alleluia" in Lent; depicting Christ as a lamb; using unleavened bread.

 Larger disputes were revealed regarding Eastern and Western attitudes toward celibacy for priests and deacons, with the Council affirming the right of married men to become priests (though forbidding priests to marry and forbidding bishops to live with their wives) and prescribing deposition for anyone who attempted to separate a clergyman other than a bishop from his wife, or for any cleric other than a bishop who dismissed his wife.

 Pope Sergius I, who was of Syrian ancestry, rejected the council.
 Emperor Justinian II ordered his arrest, but this was thwarted.

 In 694, in Visigothic Spain, the council was ratified by the Eighteenth Council of Toledo at the urging of the king, Wittiza.
 Fruela I of Asturias reversed the decision of Toledo sometime during his reign (757–768).